Amateur Photographer verdict

 Fujifilm X-T50 colours.
 Photo JW/AP

 Fujifilm’s double-digit X-T series cameras have long been among our favourites in the highly competitive entry-level class.
 Ever since the original X-T10 appeared in 2015, they’ve offered a winning blend of compact size, engaging handling and excellent image quality.
-Now, the new Fujifilm X-T50 continues in the same vein.
+This year’s Fujifilm X-T50 continues in the same vein.

 Following on from the three-year-old X-T30 II – itself a relatively minor iteration to the X-T30 from 2019 – the X-T50 gains essentially the same improvements that we recently saw in the popular X100VI fixed-lens compact.